 An individual taking a mouth swab drug test has an accuracy of 97.5%, provided the test is administered correctly.
 A positive result, however, depends on the substance being tested for and the timeframe of the last usage.
 For example, codeine, a narcotic, can be detected in saliva up to four days after the last dose.

 A mouth swab drug test can detect a variety of different substances.
 The test can detect the presence of these substances in the saliva for a period of time after use, which can vary depending on the substance and the individual.
 Some of the most common substances that are tested for with mouth swab drug tests are:

 It is important to note that mouth swab drug tests may not be as accurate as other types of drug tests, such as urine drug tests, hair follicle drug tests, or blood tests.
 The test may also produce false positives or negatives, particularly if the individual has recently used mouthwash or other products that can affect the results.

 What is the Detection Time for Marijuana?

-The detection period for saliva drug tests are shorter than those for urine or blood tests, so they can only tell you if someone has recently used a substance.
+The detection times for saliva drug tests are shorter than those for urine or blood tests, so they can only tell if someone has recently used a substance.
 Tetrahydrocannabinol, known as THC, which is present in marijuana, is only present in saliva for a short time.
 While it may be detected in your urine and blood long after ingestion, its residue from your mouth is flushed away within an hour or two.

 What’s the Detection Time for Benzodiazepines?

-Some benzos can be detected for up to 10 days after use, although Ativan is metabolized more quickly and may only be detectable for around five days.
+Some benzos can be detected up to 10 days after use, although Ativan is metabolized more quickly and may only be detectable for around five days.
 However, benzos are metabolized more slowly than other drugs and are detectable for longer periods of time.

 What’s the Detection Time for Opiates?